Why I'm Building Trust Bench

 Evaluation tools score LLM outputs.
 They don't tell you why models fail.
 Trust Bench connects profiling, diagnosis, and repair into a single open-source tool.

 I’ve spent the last few years working on hallucination detection in production AI systems.
-The pattern I keep seeing: we catch bad outputs, but we treat the model as a black box.
-We know it fails, we don’t know where the failure originates inside the model.
+The pattern I keep running into: we catch bad outputs, but we don’t know where they come from inside the model.
+We know the model fails.
+We don’t know why it fails.

 On the evaluation side, there are solid tools.
 DeepEval, TrustLLM (which established 6 evaluation dimensions across 30+ peer-reviewed datasets), lm-eval-harness, RAGAS.
 They do output-level scoring well.